OpenGradient/veil/README.md

 ## Quickstart

 **Requirements:** a [chat.opengradient.ai](https://chat.opengradient.ai)
-account — the first run logs you in through it, and the relay bills inference against that account (no wallet or key lives here).
-Prompts run on OpenGradient's decentralized network of attested Nitro TEE gateways; `og-veil` just discovers, encrypts to, and verifies them locally.
+account - the first run logs you in through it, and the relay bills inference against that account (no wallet or key lives here).
+Prompts run on OpenGradient's decentralized network of attested TEE gateways and OHTTP proxy; `og-veil` just discovers, encrypts to, and verifies them locally.

 ```sh